The Perfect 10 Days in Portugal Itinerary

 Welcome to Lisbon!
 The ride from the airport to the main area of the city is roughly 25 minutes.
 Make sure to have euros handy as Uber can be a bit tricky from the airport (lots of cancellations).
 Because of that, it’s better to take a cab.
 However, make sure you discuss the price prior because I was charged 40 euros for a 20-minute ride.
 Which is highway robbery in Portugal.
 Learn from my mistakes!

-- Enjoy a relaxed lunch at one of the alfresco restaurants in Alfama, savoring traditional Portuguese dishes such as “bacalhau à brás” (codfish) or “grilled sardines.”.
+Next, visit the Lisbon Cathedral, a magnificent Romanesque church, to explore its stunning interior and enjoy panoramic views from its terrace.
+Finally, enjoy a relaxed lunch at one of the alfresco restaurants in Alfama, savoring traditional Portuguese dishes such as “bacalhau Ă brĂĄs” (codfish) or “grilled sardines.”.

 Day 2: Discover Belém, Jeronimos Monastery, LX Factory

-- Start your day with a visit to the Jerónimos Monastery (Mosteiro dos Jerónimos), an architectural masterpiece and UNESCO World Heritage site.
+Start your day with a visit to the JerĂłnimos Monastery (Mosteiro dos JerĂłnimos), an architectural masterpiece and UNESCO World Heritage site.
 Explore its intricate Manueline architecture and ornate cloisters.
 It was giving major Harry Potter vibes to me.
 Make sure to book a skip-the-line ticket.
-We didn’t and waited in line for over an hour.
+We didn’t and waited in line for over an hour so be prepared to allow enough time for this place.

 Day 3: Barrio Alto, Rossio Square, Carmo Convent

-- Take a leisurely stroll to the historic Bica Funicular (Elevador da Bica), one of Lisbon’s iconic tram systems.
+Finally, take a stroll to the historic Bica Funicular (Elevador da Bica), one of Lisbon’s iconic tram systems.
 This charming tram ride takes you through the steep and narrow streets of the Bica neighborhood, offering a glimpse into Lisbon’s old-world charm.
 It costs 3.80 euros for a roundtrip ticket.

 Where to Stay in Lisbon